Black-Capped Chickadee Nesting Habits a Close Look

 Most pairs of Black-capped Chickadees do indeed mate for life.
 However, extra-pair copulation also happens.
 Females will sometimes copulate with a male who has a higher social ranking.

-As cavity nesting birds, they often choose old woodpecker holes or they may excavate in trees with soft or decaying interiors.
+The pair may build in an old woodpecker hole or they may excavate in trees with soft or decaying interiors.

-I've had good success with man-made birdhouses placed five or more feet above ground.
+I've had good success attracting them to bird houses placed five or more feet above ground and at least 100 feet apart.

 What Does the Nest Looks Like